TheoryInPractice/MI-bicliques/README.md

 ## Citation information

-**Important**: Toboggan is *research software*, so you should cite us when you use it in scientific publications!
+**Important**: MI-bicliques is *research software*, so you should cite us when you use it in scientific publications!
 Please see the [CITATION](./CITATION) file for citation information.

 ## License